 Bengaluru sees 57 pc jump in residential prices in last 5 years: Report

-India’s Silicon Valley saw average residential prices surge by 57 per cent in the last five years and considering the current trends, residential launches and sales in the city are expected to rise by 10-15 per cent by the end of this year compared to 2023, a report said on Thursday.
+Bengaluru: India’s Silicon Valley saw average residential prices surge by 57 per cent in the last five years and considering the current trends,...

 Bengaluru: India’s Silicon Valley saw average residential prices surge by 57 per cent in the last five years and considering the current trends, residential launches and sales in the city are expected to rise by 10-15 per cent by the end of this year compared to 2023, a report said on Thursday.